-As coastal ecosystems continue to suffer the onslaught of rising seas and big storms, land managers are exploring proactive techniques to promote coastal wetland resilience.
-Northeastern Florida and the Guana Tolomato Matanzas National Estuarine Research Reserve have some of the most intact estuarine ecosystems in the southeastern United States; however, some areas are expected to need targeted management action to stabilize land, protect habitat, and maintain surface elevation relative to sea level rise.
-This project aims to help regional land managers better understand their options for maintaining or increasing wetland surface elevation in the area’s most vulnerable sites.
+Northeastern Florida and the Guana Tolomato Matanzas NERR have some of the most intact estuarine ecosystems in the southeastern United States; however, some areas are expected to need targeted management to stabilize land, protect habitat, and maintain surface elevation relative to sea level rise.
+To promote coastal wetland resilience, the GTM NERR land managers are prioritizing surface elevation and exploring proactive techniques for wetland restoration.
+This project aimed to help land managers better understand and prioritize their options for maintaining or increasing wetland surface elevation in the area’s most vulnerable sites.